boom1999/boom1999/README.md

 - 🔭 Student in  [Nanjing University of Aeronautics and Astronautics][1]
 - 🌱 I’m currently learning [Torch][2]
 - 📫 How to reach me: [Website][3]
+- ⚡ Future study: [Unmanned Aerial Vehicles Research Institute][4]

+> Currently studying for a master’s degree in `Information and Communication Engineering` from `Nanjing University of Aeronautics and Astronautics`.
-- ⚡ Future study: [UAV][4] `UAV-based optical target localization and adaptive parameter optimization, UAV track planning.`
+> Field of research: UAV-based optical target localization and adaptive parameter optimization, UAV track planning.
+> Companies looking forward to joining: DJI, CASIC, CETC, HUAWEI

 ### Analytics ⚙️